MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-skill-based-routing.md

 ---
-title: "Set up skill-based routing | MicrosoftDocs"
+title: Set up skill-based routing
-description: "Use the information to set up skill-based routing for unified routing in Customer Service." ms.date: 07/07/2022 ms.topic: article
+description: Use the information to set up skill-based routing for unified routing in Customer Service. ms.date: 08/18/2023 ms.topic: article
 author: neeranelli
 ms.author: nenellim
 ---

 # Set up skill-based routing for unified routing

-## Introduction

 The steps to configure skill-based routing are as follows: